-Basic Black and White Photography
+Basic Black and White Photography 3 credits (1 lecture/4 laboratory)

 This is an entry-level course designed to enable the student to become aware of the fundamentals of black and white film photography.
 Exposure to cameras, lenses, enlarging equipment, and light-sensitive emulsions provide a practical hands-on approach that allow the student to enjoy and apply the technical aspects of photography with his/her personal creative instincts.
 Access to a manually adjustable 35mm film camera is required.